Training

 Career tips

-There's a lot of competition for jobs, so getting work experience and making contacts through networking will give you more chance of finding work.
+There's a lot of competition, so getting work experience and making contacts through networking will improve your chances of finding a job.

-Having experience of playing or coaching a range of sports can also be useful.
+Experience of playing sports, or coaching across age groups with different abilities, can also be useful.

 Further information